 \section{Introduction}

-The circumgalactic medium (CGM) of a galaxy includes all the gas in the potential well of the dark matter halo, extended outside the disk and up to about few times the virial radius.
+The circumgalactic medium (CGM) of a galaxy includes all the gas in the potential well of the dark matter halo that extends outside the disk and up to a few times the virial radius.
 There is evidence that this gas has a complex multi-phase structure, including hot virialized gas at $T\sim 10^{6-7}$ K \citep{allen2008improved, dai2010baryon} and cold gas with hydrogen in atomic and molecular form \citep[$T<10^5$ K, ][]{prochaska2013substantial, battaia2016stacked, meiksin2017gas, fossati2021muse}.